-Commands and data are transmitted in both directions across the link using a packet-based protocol where the packet consist of 128-bit flow units called FLITs.
+Commands and data are transmitted in both directions across the link using a packet-based protocol where the packet consists of 128-bit flow units called FLITs.
 These FLITs are serialized, transmitted across the physical lanes of the link, and then reassembled at the receiving end of link.
-See Page 18 of attached specification for more information.

 Can you tell me more about Atomic operations?

-Atomic requests involve reading 16 bytes of data from DRAM (as determined by the request ADRS field0, performing an operation on the data through the use of a 16-byte operand(either included in the request packet or pre-defined), and then writing the results back to the same location in DRAM.
-For allowed operations, please see page 70 of attached specification document.
+Atomic requests involve reading 16 bytes of data from DRAM (as determined by the request ADRS field0, performing an operation on the data through the use of a 16-byte operand(either included in the request packet or pre-defined), and then writing the results back to the same location in DRAM with no intervening accesses allowed.

 What is the latency inside the memory?
 With the memory and the controller?

-The unloaded latency for the HMC will be sub-100ns.
-The performance model that can be provided to you will show what happens when you load the HMC up with a certain access pattern.
+The unloaded latency for the HMC memory will be sub-100ns.
+The performance model that can be provided to show what happens when you load the HMC up with a certain access pattern.